 About the Tour.

-The 2019 marks the 7th season of organized junior golf summer competition in Northwestern Pennsylvania.
+The 2020 marks the 8th season of organized junior golf summer competition in Northwestern Pennsylvania.
 This year marks our most comprehensive schedule to date.
-The new Great Lakes Junior Golf Tour (GLJGT) is our most complete offering to date, exposing the area’s junior players to national and international eyes and hopefully opening doors to college golf.
+The Great Lakes Junior Golf Tour (GLJGT) is our most complete offering to date, exposing the area’s junior players to national and international eyes and hopefully opening doors to college golf.

 Tournaments are open to junior golfers aged 10 to 19.
 Junior players who are recent high school graduates but have yet to begin college are eligible to enter.
 There are no residency requirements as we are committed to fostering junior golf regardless of where a player calls home.
 Tournaments are open to Tour Members and Non-Members alike.
 It should be noted that players who intend on playing multiple events may benefit in becoming a tour member as members save $10 per event entry.

-Tournaments begin shortly after school lets out and continue until the first week of August, just before high school tryouts.
-Events are one-day (18 hole) and two-day (36 hole) stroke play events.
-All two day events will be posted to the Junior Golf Scoreboard where players will earn ranking in the Junior Golf Scoreboard world rankings.
+Tournaments begin in mid-May and continue until early August, just before high school tryouts.
+Events are two-day stroke play events.
+Players aged 13 and older will play 18 holes per day, the youngest age groups (10-12) will play 9 holes each day.
+All 36-hole, two-day events will be posted to the Junior Golf Scoreboard where players will earn ranking in the Junior Golf Scoreboard world rankings.
 The Junior Golf Scoreboard is one of the primary places that college coaches go to recruit players.
 There are some restrictions to Junior Golf Scoreboard score posting, one specifically being that age groups must have 5 participants to be eligible for posting.
 Every effort will be made to assure that as many scores as possible are posted to the ranking site.
 For more information about the Junior Golf Scoreboard, click here.